 Let me guess, have you ever tried those fried sesame balls in dim sum halls?
 Possibly yes!
-Those sesame balls usually are served to enjoy between savory dim sum dishes with various sizes.
-In fact, sesame ball is a very common breakfast dish popular far beyond Guangdong cuisine (cause the popularity).
+Those sesame balls usually are served to enjoy savory dim sum dishes of various sizes.
+In fact, sesame ball is a very common breakfast dish popular far beyond Guangdong cuisine (cause of the popularity).
 It gets several nicknames in Chinese—Jian Dui or Ma Tuan.
 We usually have this as breakfast during my high school time.
-Then more and more popular healthy ideas come into life, so we did not cook it frequently in following years.
-However when it comes to holiday, a small batch of sesame balls will bring almost every guest back to old memories.
-I feel it is necessary to record how to make this fried sesame balls at home.
+Then more and more popular healthy ideas come to life, so we did not cook them frequently in the following years.
+However, when it comes to holidays, a small batch of sesame balls will bring almost every guest back to old memories.
+I feel it is necessary to record how to make these fried sesame balls at home.

 Have you ever tried to make those sesame balls at home?
 And succeeded?
 Haha, I guess some of you guys might have tried, but ended with frustration.
 To make the perfect sesame balls, here are some tips Elaine would love to share publicly.